Echophase44/RockPaperScissors/README.md

 A game made during the Odin Project curriculum.

-For now, the game plays in the console using javascript.
+Updated to run in the webpage using buttons.

+This was an excercise in learning eventListeners and DOM manipulation.